mackers345/quartz/content/notes/What are temporary works.md

 tags:
 -
 ---
-# What are temporary works
+# What are temporary works?

+#empty